A PDF version of A Penrose Stairway is available here.

 One could with equal justification ask why, if limited government is so good, it never seems to occur to Rick Grimes or Negan to set up a Congress or an Electoral College.
 Neither one seems the least bit interested in habeas corpus or the protections afforded by the Third Amendment.
 These defects are the more telling in that both lived in a pre-zombie world and are fully aware of the existence and possibilities for such institutions.
 Rick, in particular, a law officer, never seems to have thought of incorporating any of his knowledge of due process into his dealings with others.
 Even when Deanna Monroe a former congresswoman ran Alexandria, she didnt exactly model her governance on anything found in the Magna Carta or in the writings of George Mason.
 We can hardly fault people for not establishing free-market anarchism, a social system they have never heard of, except in the pages of criticisms such as Hornbergers, if they will not attempt to establish one with which they are familiar and which, according to Hornberger, has so much to offer civilization.

 One might even ask Hornberger, who, like me, is a Catholic, if Catholicism is the true faith why isnt there any Catholic Church?
 We see the occasional Rosary, with no indication that the person holding it has any awareness of the Mysteries, or knows any of the prayers associated with it.
-The figure of Father Gabriel Stokes whose knowledge of theology, indeed, even of Biblical texts suggests that what Christianity still exists is a deformed and degraded sort.
+The figure of Father Gabriel Stokes with his fragmented knowledge of theology, indeed, even of Biblical texts suggests that what Christianity still exists is a deformed and degraded sort.

 Such moral compasses as we find in the world of The Walking Dead offer little reason to believe that Christianity as we know it has survived.
 Dale Horvath subjected his fellows (and us) to what seemed would be a never-ending (at least until we were relieved of them by his death) blather of liberal and collectivist sentiments.
 Herschel Greenes quiet faith was never well defined.
 And about Morgan Jones, perhaps, the less said the better.
 Will Hornberger question the validity of his religious beliefs on the basis of a TV series in which such examples are the only morality the world has to offer?
 I doubt it.